ScreenJournal

 BPO providers and staffing agencies live on client confidence.
 When you're managing agents on behalf of another company, screen activity logs alone don't demonstrate quality.

 Voice is more personal than screen activity.
-A screen recording might capture an open browser tab.
+A screen capture might show an open browser tab.
 A voice recording captures the sound of a person speaking.
-The privacy stakes are higher, and the architecture needs to match.
+The privacy stakes are higher, so ScreenJournal handles the two kinds of data differently by design.

-- AI processes the audio and extracts structured metadata — sentiment scores, adherence ratings, timing metrics, behavioral flags.
+2. AI transcribes and analyses the audio and extracts structured metrics: sentiment scores, adherence ratings, timing metrics, behavioural flags.

 What Employees See